Why did Hudson Boosters implement this program?

 What are the exact requirements of the volunteer program?

-Four hours of volunteer time must be put in and logged in the system by the deadline.
+Dibs requirements for each player is 4 hours, with a family maximum of 8 hours.
+Volunteer time must be put in and logged in the system by the deadline.
 The hours will be signed up for and tracked using the Dibs system on the website.
-There is only one set of four hours required per family regardless of the # of children playing in our programs.

 What is the deadline for putting in my hours?

-For baseball/softball season the hours must be put in between January 1 and September 1.
-There is no carry over of hours from year to year or season to season (ie baseball to football).
+Starting in 2017 the hours must be put in between January 1 and December 31.
+There is no carry over of hours from year to year.

 If I don’t put in my hours by that date, what happens?

-As part of the on-line registration process you will be agreeing to an installment payment of $50 that is automatically withdrawn on September 1 if the four hours are not logged in the Dibs system.
-[Note: the payment plan requires a $1 deposit be taken, then the actual payment on Sept 1 is $49].
-There is also an opt-out option to pay the $50 up front and not have any volunteer requirement.
+As part of the on-line registration process you will be agreeing to an installment payment of $250 per 4 hour requirement with a maximum of $500 that is automatically withdrawn on January 2 of the following year if the required hours are not logged in the Dibs system.
+[Note: the payment plan requires a $1 deposit be taken, then the actual payment on Jan 2.]
+There is also an opt-out option to pay the DIBS fee up front and not have any volunteer requirement.

 Is this just a fundraiser for Boosters?
 And what will you do with the extra money generated?